WebDS: An End-to-End Benchmark for Web-based Data Science: Benchmark Design

 \section{Benchmark Design}

-In this section, we describe \textit{WebDS}, the first web-based benchmark to focus on the full data science workflow.
+In this section, we describe WebDS, the first web-based benchmark to focus on the full data science workflow.
 Our main objective is to produce a benchmark that is \textit{useful}, \textit{comprehensive}, \textit{reproducible}, and \textit{granular}.

-To ground the design of our benchmark and formulate task definitions, we conducted 8 interviews with journalists, data scientists, and other domain experts to identify recurring data-related needs.
+\paragraph{Subject Interviews} To ground the design of our benchmark and formulate task definitions, we conducted 8 interviews with journalists, data scientists, and other domain experts to identify recurring data-related needs.
 From these interviews, we derived two broad categories of tasks: those that (1) \textit{culminate in a downstream product} and (2) those that \textit{address a key analytical question}.
 Within these categories, tasks could involve a variety of data modalities and attributes, including: structured data, unstructured textual and non-textual data, multi-hop reasoning, and multi-website data integration, all of which are discussed more in section \ref{sec: benchmark tasks}.
 In light of these goals we have selected a set of \textbf{29} websites that cover \textbf{10} high-stakes data-heavy domains, and wrote by hand 870 tasks for LLM agents in these domains.

-\paragraph{Domains} We chose 29 websites covering 10 high-stake domains, as shown in \ref{tab:domain_mapping}.
-We selected websites that included various diverse data formats, including table-structured data and downloadable CSVs as well as unstructured data such as text and graphics.
+\paragraph{Domains} We chose 29 websites covering 10 high-stakes domains, as shown in \ref{tab:domain_mapping}.
+In particular, we selected websites that included various diverse data formats, including table-structured data and downloadable CSVs as well as unstructured data such as text and graphics.
 Our selection criteria were: (1) websites had to be public, (2) they had to contain data and be used commonly in different kinds of data analysis and (3) they had to have a unique representation of data not found in the rest of our benchmark, or only found in one other website.
 For these reasons, high scores on our benchmark require an agent to be adept at reasoning and tool usage between different modalities and data representations.

-\paragraph{Action Space} Unlike prior work \cite{webarena}, we do not define a fixed action space $\mathcal{A}$, leaving this choice to future developers of web agents.
-This decision reflects the current landscape, where widely adopted action space representations already exist in frameworks such as BrowserGym \cite{workarena2024} and WebArena.
-Moreover, as a data-science benchmark, imposing strict constraints on the action space would risk limiting future research directions.
-Researchers may, for example, wish to enable or disable tools such as Python, Bash scripts, MATLAB, and others, depending on their specific needs (as explored in \cite{trevino2025benchmarking}).